iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted160013/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 1 reviews"/>
 </p>

+> I got zero alerts about someone getting Covid-19, even though Washington still has Covid-19 cases and it drains my battery because I have to always have bluetooth and location mode on at all times for it to work.
+Wasted potential<br> :date: __2021-04-23 19:10:37__

 > I believe that people are not using the app and reporting they have COVID-19.<br> :date: __2021-04-14 02:27:37__